tc-lang/trenchcoat/writeups/bound-method.md

 would have to be unreasonably high - and if this is the case, the final system will not break, since values will be unbounded but it will perform badly.

-Some, basic simplification is done though: for example, if the numerator and denominator perfectly cancel or if one of them is 0.
+Though, some very basic simplification is carried out: for example, if the numerator and denominator perfectly cancel or if one of them is 0.

 #### Linear Only?

 These algorithms are designed for general expressions as opposed to just linear expressions.

-This can make this proof method much more powerful however it may not be necessary in the context of proofs within programming languages.
-Various discussions have all lead to the conclusion that non-linear requirements are likely to be incredibly rare.
+This can make the method much more powerful however it may not be necessary in the context of proofs within programming languages.
+Various discussions have all led to the conclusion that non-linear requirements are likely to be incredibly rare.

-The algorithms above become much simpler and therefore, due to the lack of having to do more allocation and less things to check, a bit faster when you know that the expressions are all linear and have a more appropriate representation for them - similar to what can be seen in the graph based method.
+The algorithms above become much simpler and therefore a bit faster when you know that the expressions are all linear and have a more appropriate representation for them; this is due to the lack of having to do more allocation and having less things to check.
+This would likely be similar (if not exactly) what can be seen in the graph based method.

 This isn't to say that non-linear proofs should be removed.
-If the compiler cannot prove something, then it would have to be asserted using 'unsafe' features - where a statement is not verified.
+If the compiler cannot prove something, it would have to be asserted using 'unsafe' features - where a statement is not verified.
 Using such features would be prone to human error, especially in cases that are too complex for the compiler.

 This is to say that a faster version of the bounds method could be written, using a different expression type specialized for linear inequalities.
-This would likely just require creating such a type, since the bounds method algorithms can be generic.
+Likely, this would just require creating such a type, since the bounds method algorithms can be generic.
 This method may be faster than the existing bounds method (as will be described later) but slower than the graph method.
 It would however be able to solve much more than the graph method (almost all linear inequalities) but